neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 ...;
 ```

-Let’s take a look at the following example.
+Let's take a look at the following example.

 First, [create a new table](postgresql-create-table) called production orders ( `production_orders`):